Santiago-Rosas/Deployment-LGBMClasiffier/README.md

-# Deployment of LGBM model
+# Deployment of LGBM model with Continuous Training, Continuous Integration and Continuous Deployment

 In this project we use smoking_drinking.csv data and LGBM Classifier for Drinker and not Drinker prediction